 Mental health can also play a big role in arson, especially if a person is diagnosed with an impulsive disorder such as schizophrenia or a personality disorder.
 It is good to let your attorney know if you suffer from any type of mental health illness, as it can help you build a better case to defend yourself.

-Intoxication can play a big role in arson as well, as it could be considered reckless arson.
+Intoxication can also play a big role in arson, as it could be considered reckless.
 For example, if you simply failed to put out a campfire properly because you were under the influence or if you fell asleep and you forgot to turn it off, causing the ambers to ignite a tree, a structure or something else.
 Another example is you accidentally started a fire without meaning to, by adding too much accelerant in the barbeque grill, on a bonfire you were trying to start because you had too much to drink, causing you to not concentrate on what you were doing.

 The Penalties Of Arson

 Arson is a crime taken very seriously in Texas since arsonists can hurt others in the process but also cause destruction.
 All cases of arson are subjected to a $10,000 fine the court may subject them to regardless of the level of sentencing.
 Most cases of arson are considered a 2nd-degree felony that results in 2-20 years in prison.
 But there are other degrees of felonies of arson that can occur; it is just the right criteria that must be met.